 And through it all, seek the themes that you wish to impart.
 Share the messages you wish to communicate through your book.

 Enjoy each interview with a ghostwriter.
-You’ll learn a lot and, through the process, you and your ghost will create an excellent book.
+You’ll learn a lot and, through the process of working with a ghostwriter, you both will create an excellent book.

 Additional articles you may enjoy reading: